I’ve been thinking about Google Analytics. I know – it’s the fun stuff.

 So … what to do?
 Increasingly I’ve been recommending one of two solutions for most of my clients.

 The one I use myself is called Plausible.
 It’s super simple analytics that are easy to understand.
 It is extremely lightweight – meaning my site is not weighed down with an unnecessary burden.
 It is also importantly, ‘privacy friendly’ … all measurement is anonymous, cookies are not used, and no personal data is collected.
-There is no cross-site or cross-device tracking either – so the information collected stays in the same point where it was collected.
+There is no cross-site or cross-device tracking either – so the information collected stays at the same point where it was collected.
 I love it – it’s simple and transparent, and I get a weekly report which would be useful if I didn’t already check it daily.

 Hope that helps – chat to you later.